3 things to do differently to ensure your child achieves academic excellence

 Empower yourself to make a difference for your child

-You were absolutely thrown in the deep end with minimal preparation time when distance learning began last year, so a tinge of guilt for not already having supported your child in the above ways during distance learning is completely understandable.
+You were absolutely thrown in the deep end with minimal preparation time when distance learning began, so a tinge of guilt for not already having supported your child in the above ways during distance learning is completely understandable.
 Prior to this, opportunities for parents to learn how quality teaching works were hard to come by.

-But realise that you—when working in partnership with your children's school—are the best person to support the way your children learn and develop.
+But realise that you—when working in partnership with your children’s school—are the best person to support the way your children learn, develop and achieve academic excellence.
 You’ve spent thousands of hours learning with them, you know what engages or triggers them, and you’ve recently enjoyed an insider’s glimpse into a teacher’s world.
-It would be such an unfortunate waste to slip back to the old split-world perspective where “the teachers teach and the parents parent".
+It would be such an unfortunate waste to slip back to the old split-world perspective where “the teachers teach and the parents parent”.

-So rather than feel that your child missed out on a lot last year, or that you may have mistakenly answered too many questions, emphasised facts, procedures over everyday conceptual understanding, or paid too much attention to milestones, I encourage you to instead mark 2020 as the moment you took steps toward becoming an empowered and proactive learner yourself.
+So rather than feel that your child missed out on a lot while homeschooling, or that you may have mistakenly answered too many questions, emphasised facts, procedures over everyday conceptual understanding, or paid too much attention to milestones, I encourage you to instead mark the COVID-19 homeschooling period as the moment you took steps toward becoming an empowered and proactive learner yourself.

 Adopting this mindset will allow you to set a strong example for your own young learners, and allow you to feel much more aligned with the way your school is operating.
 Leading your child with an easy confidence while ensuring consistency is key.